Advertisement

 You can mix and match ingredients depending on what you have at home or what flavors you’re craving.
 Some of my favorites:

-• Hazelnut vinaigrette (with toasted hazelnuts + red wine vinegar)
+• Hazelnut or any other toasted nut vinaigrette (with toasted hazelnuts + red wine vinegar)

 • Zesty herb vinaigrette (with lemon zest + mint + parsley)